rust-basel/rust-basel.github.io/README.md

    If your language is not supported yet, just create a new resource file with your translations.
    Use the file `en.toml` as a template for your own translations.
    Use the correct language code for the file name, e.g. `eo.toml` for Esperanto.
-   Only languages that read from left-to-right (ltr) are supported by this theme.
+   This theme supports only languages that read from left-to-right (ltr).

 2. The theme will automatically display all theme-specific string resources in the chosen language.